nayan-agrawal-bs/Invoice/README.md

 <h2>Setp's to start the project in your system</h2>

-1. Install the Plugin Tar From The DownloadFile Folder["FilePath:- DownloadFile/"]
+1. Download the tar file.
 2. Now install the downloaded tar file in social engine.